 No idea why it happens, it just does – so do be aware.

 Ext2Read doesn’t come with a typical Windows installer.
-Instead you just unzip the archive, enter the folder and run the ‘ext2explore’ programme inside.
+Instead you just unzip the archive, enter the folder and run the ‘ext2explore’ programme inside to Access Linux files.

 That’s it now try this thing on your PC too.